ThemeBoy/SportsPress/readme.txt

 === SportsPress - All in One Sports Management ===
 Contributors: ThemeBoy, brianmiyaji, aylaview
-Tags: sport, sports, clubs, teams, statistics, stats, fixtures, results, standings, league tables, leagues, shortcodes, sports journalism, themeboy, wordpress sports
+Tags: sport, sports, clubs, teams, statistics, stats, fixtures, results, standings, league tables, leagues, shortcodes, sports data, themeboy, esports, wordpress sports
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&business=support@themeboy.com&item_name=Donation+for+SportsPress
 Requires at least: 3.8
 Tested up to: 4.0
-Stable tag: 1.3.1
+Stable tag: 1.3.2
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-SportsPress is an extendable sports plugin that adds league management capabilities and a statistics calculator for any sport.
+SportsPress is an extendable sports data plugin that adds league management capabilities and a statistics calculator for any sport.

 == Description ==

 = Create a Professional Sports Website =
 SportsPress is the ultimate all-in-one plugin for transforming your WordPress blog into a fully automated, configurable team or club website.

+= Industry Reviews =
+> "*The SportsPress plugin brings in some amazing features to your WordPress site and league management capabilities.
+If you are looking forward to create a sports related website on WordPress, you must have a look at SportsPress plugin.*" — [indexwp.com](http://www.indexwp.com/sportspress-plugin-review/)
+>
+> "*Script of the Day: While the WordPress repository holds various team and sports-related plugins, few of them come close to what you can achieve with SportsPress.*" — [softpedia.com](http://news.softpedia.com/news/Script-of-the-Day-SportsPress-409247.shtml)
+>
+> "*SportsPress is our number 1 WordPress plugin for sport!*" — [gbsport.org.uk](http://www.gbsport.org.uk/5-great-wordpress-plugins-for-sport/)
+>
+> "*The freely available and highly impressive Sportspress plugin offers terrific functionality including a fixtures listing, league table, player & staff profiles, customizable point system and a built-in translation system for 36 different languages.*" — [clubthemes.com](http://clubthemes.com/awesome-sporting-templates-themes-wordpress-joomla/)

 = Features =
 * Equation Builder